 Basically, a Japanese bonsai tree appears a little more formal than Chinese penjing.

-Even the containers are more subtle, in both color and design.
+Even the Japanese bonsai containers are usually more subtle, in both color and design.

 All photos on this page are of penjing in

 Photographs are used with permission of